A spatial model for dormancy in random environment: Preparatory facts

-of $\alpha$ in state $i\in\{0,1\}$.
-Where such a principle is already well-known in the literature for discrete-space Markov processes with \emph{symmetric} transition rates (cf.~\cite[Theorem 3.6.1 and Remark 3.6.4]{koenigldp}), the corresponding large deviation principle in case of \emph{asymmetric} rates is still missing.
-In our case, we can obtain the probability for large deviations directly by computing the exact distribution of the local times in: \begin{lemma} For all $s_0,s_1>0$ the probability density function of the local times $(L_t(1))_{t>0}$ of $\alpha$ in state $1$ is given by
+denote the local times of $\alpha$ in state $i\in\{0,1\}$ up to time $t$, i.e. the total time till $t$ spent in state $i$.
+The goal of this section is to prove a large deviation principle for the normalized local times $( \frac{1}{t}L_t(i))_{t\geq 0}$, i.e. for the proportion of time an individual spends in the state $i$.
+Where such a large deviation principle for normalized local times is already well-known in the literature for discrete-space Markov processes with \emph{symmetric} transition rates (cf.~\cite[Theorem 3.6.1 and Remark 3.6.4]{koenigldp}), the corresponding principle in case of \emph{asymmetric} rates is still missing.
+In our case, we can obtain the probability for large deviations directly by computing the exact distribution of the local times, which will be done in the following lemma: \begin{lemma} For all $s_0,s_1>0$ the probability density function of the local times $(L_t(1))_{t>0}$ of $\alpha$ in state $1$ is given by

-\end{lemma} \begin{proof} Let $N(t)$ be the number of jumps of the Markov chain $\alpha$ up to time $t>0$ when $\alpha$ starts in state $1$.
+\end{lemma} \begin{proof}[Proof] Let $N(t)$ be the number of jumps of the Markov chain $\alpha$ up to time $t>0$ when $\alpha$ starts in state $1$.
 We denote by $a_i$, $i\in\mathbb{N}$, the waiting times of transitions from $0$ to $1$ and by $b_i$ those from $1$ to $0$ such that $a_i$ resp.~ $b_i$ are independent and exponentially distributed with parameter $s_0$ resp.~ $s_1$.
-If $N(t)$ is even, $\alpha$ will be in state $0$ after the last jump before $t$.
+If $N(t)$ is even, $\alpha$ will be in state $1$ again after the last jump before $t$.
 Then

 for $y\in[0,t]$ and therefore